Generation for Lagrangian cobordisms in Weinstein manifolds: Introduction

 \begin{remark} Because $\lag_\Lambda^{\cB}(M)$ is stable, its homotopy category is naturally triangulated, just as the cohomology category of a pretriangulated dg-category is triangulated.
 Concretely, exact triangles in $\ho \lag_{\Lambda}^{\cB}(M)$ are those sequences of morphisms that arise from a co/fiber sequence in $\lag_\Lambda^{\cB}(M)$. \end{remark}

 \begin{remark} A higher version of Theorem~\ref{theorem. pt action}---that is, a version without the prefix $\ho$---would imply that for any $M$, $\lag^{\cB}_{\Lambda}(M)$ is linear over the ring spectrum $\cL^{\cB}$.
-It would also imply that (because $pt$ is the unit of the symmetric monoidal structure) $\cL^{\cB}$ is an $E_\infty$ ring spectrum; i.e., sufficiently commutative.
+It would also imply that (because $pt$ is the unit of the symmetric monoidal structure) $\cL^{\cB}$ is an $E_\infty$ ring spectrum.
 Informally, as $\ZZ$ is to the exact wrapped Fukaya category, $\cL^{\cB}$ is to exact Lagrangian cobordisms. \end{remark}